 Installation of Fiberglass Door Systems

 Door systems will vary, depending on the need.
-For instance an ICU might need a glazed, hermetically sealed sliding door to maintain a controlled environment that helps to prevent cross contamination.
-Gasketing might be applied to the door to ensure a strong seal in a negative- or positive-pressure room.
+For instance an NICU might need a glazed, hermetically sealed sliding door to maintain a controlled environment that helps to prevent cross-contamination.
+Specialized commercial door hardware like gasketing might be applied to the door to ensure a strong seal in a negative or positive-pressure room.
 Hands-free access can be achieved through automation, lowering the risk of spreading bacteria.
+Anytime you can eliminate the need to touch a door while in a medical environment, the better, so fiberglass doors in hospitals and labs are best paired with automated commercial door hardware.
+Besides easier cleaning, an advantage of fiberglass doors being non-porous is that bacteria can only live so long on a surface, after which it dies and its potential effects are nullified.

-Doors in a sterile environment will be repeatedly washing and cleansed with strong soaps, water and disinfectant.
+Doors in a sterile environment are repeatedly washed and cleansed with strong soaps, water and disinfectant.
 Hollow metal doors in this environment will have a limited life span, needing to be replaced or repaired and repainted frequently.
-Fiberglass is simply the best choice when a door is going to be exposed to water, corrosive materials or frequent heavy washdowns.
+Fiberglass is simply the best choice when a door is going to be exposed to water, corrosive materials or frequent heavy wash-downs.
+It can’t warp or rot, doesn’t rust, can’t harbor any bacteria or viruses, and can be customized for virtually any setting, indoor or outdoor.